ploetz-zeller/symbio-documentation/docs/admin/services/intrafind-search-proxy/installation.md

 - OS-Version: Windows Server 2012 or higher
 - IIS-Version: 7.5 or higher
 - SQL-Server-Version: 2016 or higher
-- .NET Core Version: 3.1 or higher
+- .NET Core Version: 3.1
-- .NET Core Windows Server Hosting-Version: 3.1 or higher
+- .NET Core Windows Server Hosting-Version: 3.1
 - Processors: 4 or higher
 - Memory: 4 or higher